NTIA/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 w(2, nM), …, w(n, nM)], where the first argument denotes a frequency index and the second argument denotes measurement index.

-If processed = “True”, then the data stream is
+If processed = true, then the data stream is

 21b. measuredPowers(n, nM) = Measured power vector [dBm ref to output of isotropic antenna]